 On August 1, 2017, Regional Council directed staff to consider this application as a site-specific amendment to the now-replaced Halifax Municipal Planning Strategy.
 Specifically, Regional Council directed staff to continue to process this request for site-specific secondary municipal planning strategy amendments subject to the proposals: (a) generally aligning with the June 2017 Centre Plan document relative to Urban Structure, Height and Floor Area Ratio, and (b) addressing the planning principles of transition, pedestrian-orientation, human-scale, building design, and context-sensitive as noted the report.

 As part of the public engagement strategy for this application, Halifax Peninsula Planning Advisory Committee and municipal Planning Staff held a public meeting on Monday, June 11, 2018.
 (Public Meeting Notes)

 This application was reviewed by the Halifax Peninsula Planning Advisory Committee on August 20, 2018.
 (Staff Presentation to Halifax Peninsula Planning Advisory Committee).

 Regional Council hosted a public hearing on July 15, 2019 at Halifax City Hall.
 Following the hearing, Regional Council passed a motion to adopt the proposed amendments to the Halifax Municipal Planning Strategy and the Halifax Peninsula Land Use By-law.
-The amendments were reviewed by the Provincial Director of Planning for review.
-If the amendments are approved by the Province, the amendments would allow for the consideration of development through the development agreement process.
+The amendments were reviewed by the Provincial Director of Planning and are now in effect.
+The amendments allow for the consideration of development through the development agreement process.